Awards & Recognition

-U.S. News & World Report’s new 2018-2019 Best Children’s Hospitals has ranked Valley Children’s Hospital as one of the best children’s hospitals in the country in Neonatology, Pediatric Orthopedics, Pediatric Diabetes & Endocrinology and Pediatric Gastroenterology & Gastrointestinal Surgery.
+U.S. News & World Report’s new 2019-2020 Best Children’s Hospitals has ranked Valley Children’s Hospital as one of the best children’s hospitals in the country in Neonatology, Pediatric Orthopedics, Pediatric Diabetes & Endocrinology, Pediatric Gastroenterology & Gastrointestinal Surgery and Pediatric Urology.
 The rankings rely on clinical data and an annual survey of pediatric specialists.